fyupeng/rpc-netty-framework/README.md

 - [ [#1.0.2](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/1.0.2/pom) ]: Decoupled registry address binding, available to the launcher Configure the `resource.properties` file under the resources of the project where you are located;

-- [ [#1.0.4](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/1.0.4/pom) ]: After deploying the project in the `Jar` method, register it in the registry The problem that the service cannot be found, decoupling the `Jar` package to start the injection of the configuration file, the same constraint name will overwrite the original configuration information of the project.
+- [ [#1.0.4.RELEASE](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/1.0.4.RELEASE/pom) ]: After deploying the project in the `Jar` method, register it in the registry The problem that the service cannot be found, decoupling the `Jar` package to start the injection of the configuration file, the same constraint name will overwrite the original configuration information of the project.

+- [ [#1.0.5](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/1.0.5/pom) ]: The default level of the heartbeat mechanism printing configuration is `trace`, and the default log level is `info`, which needs to be enabled in `logback.xml`.

 ### 9. Development Notes

-If you have secondary development ability, you can directly modify the source code, and finally use the command `mvn clean package` in the project directory to package the core package and dependency package to the `rpc-netty-framework\rpc-core\target` directory , this project is an open source project, if you think it will be adopted by the developers of this project, please add the original author `GitHub` link https://github.com/fyupeng after the open source, thank you for your cooperation
+If you have secondary development ability, you can directly modify the source code, and finally use the command `mvn clean package` in the project directory to package the core package and dependency package to the `rpc-netty-framework\rpc-core\target` directory , this project is an open source project, if you think it will be adopted by the developers of this project, please add the original author `GitHub` link https://github.com/fyupeng after the open source, thank you for your cooperation!